mustkem/hacker-news-ssr/README.md

 client.
 These templates are sent as plain string and are hydrated at client side by methods proided by reactdom.
 Below is the list of Technology, library, packages etc used to create this project.

+### Expected Outcomes:
+1. Server side Rendering with custom setup -- No third party plugin is used
+2. Semantic design
+3. Unit tests cases (tests if props are corrctly passed, childrens are available, If mock click event works fine. file-name= [__tests__]).
+A custom setup to support Test cases is intigrated.
+4. Upvote - You can add as many upvotes as you wish.(Api mocked)
+5. Hide functionality to remove the news from user’s view.
+(Also created action that can be intigtated with api )
+6. Prev | Next link should get the relevant data and all paginated urls should be bookmarkable.

 ## Node.js
 To create JavaScript runtime environment that can executes JavaScript code outside a web browser ie:server